 Illinois Wesleyan University’s archives is creating a digital record of IWU community members’ (students, staff, faculty, alumni and trustees) experiences during the COVID-19 pandemic beginning with the first campus communication on February 3, 2020 (or earlier, for Titans who are further afield!) and extending through the time that in-person activities resume on campus.

-CURRENT IWU students may complete this brief form and/or submit reflections by the methods below.
+CURRENT IWU students may complete this brief form [link removed] and/or submit reflections by the methods below.
 (Note that the form allows you to request a copy of your responses.)

 Everyone in our community is invited to share reflections on this global public health emergency: